AntonTymczenko/calendar/README.md

   my schedule.
 - As an event organiser, I would like to limit the number of participants for an event, so that events do not exceed capacity.
+- As an event organizer, I would like to cancel an event, so that participants are informed and do not attend.

 ## Development
 ### Local setup